Shibe53/Dice-Wars/README.txt

 =================================== HOW TO PLAY ===================================

-Press the "Vs Computer" button to play the game against an AI.
+Press the "Vs. Computer" button to play the game against an AI.
 A map will be generated randomly, shown in a grid-like pattern.
 The scores on the left and right represent the number of territories of each side.
 The player-controlled territories are shown in purple, while the computer-controlled ones are green.
 Before the game starts, the player can "reroll" the map by clicking on the button at the top of the screen.